jgwmaxwell/refinerycms-pgsearch/readme.md

 Powered by: [pg_search](http://github.com/Casecommons/pg_search). **This only works on PostgreSQL databases, ideally 9.0+.**

+I will be stabilising support for 8.x soon, but as long as you can install extensions you'll be good to go.
+Any of the new [Heroku Postgres](http://postgres.heroku.com) plans, even the Dev one, will suit.

 ## Installation

 Simply use this by adding the following to your `Gemfile`: